KD-MM2/antiRevoke-1/README.md

 * If it still didn't work.
 I think you should reset your phone to a new phone (erase all settings and contents) then start again.
 Sorry for that.

 ## Step 2: Install your desired profile
+* If you only want to block the ads, let's install the normal anti-revoke profile `giantrule-A.mobileconfig`.
+On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-A.mobileconfig).
-* If you only want to block the revocation from Apple, let's install the normal anti-revoke profile `giantrule-RA.mobileconfig`.
+* If you only want to block the revocation from Apple + block ads, let's install the normal anti-revoke profile `giantrule-RA.mobileconfig`.
 On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-RA.mobileconfig).
-* If you want block both certificate revocation and iOs update, install the `giantrule-RAU.mobileconfig` profile.
+* If you want block both certificate revocation + iOs update + block ads, install the `giantrule-RAU.mobileconfig` profile.
 On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-RAU.mobileconfig).
 * I'm trying to make an other profile for blocking some ads services.
 But it is still on the go.
 ## Step 3: Install your app without revocation from Apple
 Yeah.
 It's a very simple step.
 Install your app by a certificate, even a revoked certificate.
 Try it.